Nant-y-Cwm Alumni

 Renewable Energy Engineering Director

-What I loved about NYC was the lessons.
+“What I loved about NyC were the lessons.
 Main lessons were very engaging as you get fully immersed in the subject, which made it very interesting.
-The emphasis was on the subject as opposed to an exam.
+The emphasis was on the subject as opposed to an exam.“

 My favourite memory?
 Two things stick out, the nature walks that we did through the woodland whilst walking up and down streams.
 Secondly, the deep bond with my classmates.
 It was more like a family than a class.

-After NYC I went on to do GCSE’s, college, then a mechanical engineering degree at Brunel University leading to a Masters in renewable energy.
+After NyC I went on to do GCSE’s, college, then a mechanical engineering degree at Brunel University leading to a Masters in renewable energy.
 I specialised in hydrogen and hybrid vehicles and now work on solar, wind and battery storage projects as an Engineering Director.

 Joe Hoyle